project-alice-assistant/docs/docs/skill-development/your-first-skill.md

 ### instructions.md

-You skill requires some extra steps to run, like activating an API, setting up another system, modifying the hardware of that awesome remote?
+Your skill requires some extra steps to run, like activating an API, setting up another system, modifying the hardware of that awesome remote?
 Well, put all these instructions into a file named "instructions.md".
 The content of this file is accessible on the interface on the skills page, and will automatically pop up whenever the skill is installed and/or updated.

 ## What have we learned